-As Education Director, Leah provides one-on-one tutoring and homework help while also planning and providing fun, life-enhancing educational activities.
-She believes strongly in fostering critical thinking skills and is focused on developing youth into productive citizens, as well as increasing character development, opportunities, and sense of community.
+As Education Director, he provides one-on-one tutoring and homework help while also planning and providing fun, life-enhancing educational activities.
+He believes strongly in fostering critical thinking skills and is focused on developing youth into productive citizens, as well as increasing character development, opportunities, and sense of community.

 Bill Erlendson comes from a background of teaching and working closely with community members in bringing enriching opportunities for students to share their learning and passions in a way that benefits themselves and their community, while building essential job skills for successful futures.
 Bill has trained and worked to support students in NGSS (Next Generation Science Standards), the 4 C’s (critical thinking, communication, collaboration, and creativity), Common Core, and Project Based learning.
 He has worked with organizations such as the San Jose Public Libraries, The Bill and Melinda Gates foundation, and the Stanford Institute, combining data and education to bring success to all students.

 April runs a fun and lively Teen Room at the Club where youth aged 12 and up are respected and cared for.
 She provides a good mix of chill-out space, homework help, and life skills guidance.

 Amy qualifications include three years of middle school teaching experience, BS degrees in elementary education and psychology, a valid California teaching credential with CLAD, First Aid and AED certification, a NFHS Accredited Coaching Credential, experience directing both whole camp and the recreation program for a week long overnight summer camp, and several years of coaching experience at a variety of age levels.